-Table 5 | Desk Reviews for GESI Data
+Table 5 | Desk Reviews for GESI Data9

-Type of Document Information you can collect Program, project or organizational documents: Work plans, program description, baseline study report, barrier analysis report, monitoring and evaluation plan and other start-up reports Understanding program context.
-If GESI perspective have been integrated DME If there are any gaps in GESI integration Quantitative data: Demographic and health surveys, data from the World Bank, United Nations, and government statistics on GESI domains Quantitative, GESI disaggregated, contextual information on GESI dynamics within the country/community Quantitative data:Third-party GESI studies: GESI analyses or research reports on GESI domains Qualitative, GESI disaggregated, contextual information on GESI dynamics within the country Government legislation and policy Documents Understand legal and political context in which program(s)operate Identifying successes and gaps in the rights of men, women, children, persons with disabilities and other vulnerable groups in relation to the five GESI domains
+Type of document Information you can collect Program, project or organizational documents: Work plans, program description, baseline study report, barrier analysis report, monitoring and evaluation plan and other start-up reports Understanding program context If GESI perspective have been integrated DME If there are any gaps in GESI integration Quantitative data: Demographic and health surveys, data from the World Bank, United Nations, and government statistics on GESI domains Quantitative, GESI disaggregated, contextual information on GESI dynamics within the country/community Quantitative data: Third-party GESI studies: GESI analyses or research reports on GESI domains Qualitative, GESI disaggregated, contextual information on GESI dynamics within the country Government documents: Legislation and policies Understand legal and political context in which program(s)operate Identifying successes and gaps in the rights of men, women, children, people with a disability and other vulnerable groups in relation to the five GESI domains

-Desk reviews can be done in two ways: literature review and secondary data collection and can collect both qualitative and quantitative data.
+Desk reviews can be done in two ways: literature review and secondary data collection and can collect both qualitative and quantitative data.10

-Ramdhani, et. al (2014).
+9 Ramdhani, et. al (2014).
 Writing a Literature Review.

-WFP (2009).
+10 WFP (2009).
 Comprehensive Food Security and Vulnerability Analysis.